donejs/donejs/docs/guide.md

 }
 ```

-Change the `<user>` part in `"name": "donejs-chat-<user>"` to your GitHub username.
-This will be your Firebase application name (you can choose any other available name as well).
+Change the `<appname>` to the name of the application created when you set up the Firebase app.

 And also update the production `baseURL` in the `system` section: